ritrafa/Gib-Work-Bounties/docs/CREATING_BOUNTY.md

 ![Sign In with GitHub](screenshots/1.png)

-Sign in using your GitHub account to link your GitHub and gib.work activities.
+<span style="color:blue;">Sign in using your GitHub account to link your GitHub and gib.work activities.</span>

 ### Step 3: Authorize GIB WORK

 ![Authorize GIB WORK](screenshots/2.png)

-Authorize gib.work to access your GitHub information.
-Request organization access if needed to proceed with bounty creation.
+<span style="color:blue;">Authorize gib.work to access your GitHub information.
+Request organization access if needed to proceed with bounty creation.</span>

 ### Step 4: Create New Issue on GitHub